On the Job

 Of course, in the age of technology, some vessels are fitted with anchor chain counters that measure the chain as it goes out and comes in.
 “This is quite normal but seems like a waste of money for a yacht that generally anchors in shallower water,” says Capt.
 French.

-Marking Your Own Chain
+Colour Coding Your Own Anchor Chain

 While painted sections are the most common method of marking up an anchor chain, the problem is that paint can fade over time and will require topping up.
 “Paint is prone to flaking and failing in the harsh environment of an anchor locker or the sea bed,” explains Capt.
 French.
 As an alternative, or in addition to the painted surfaces, some might use colored zip ties or plastic chain counters as they’re less likely to degrade over time and are easier to replace.
 However, Capt.
 French warns that plastic can be “just as prone to failure” and could get caught in the windlass when lowering or lifting the anchor.
 He believes the best approach is to have a “properly painted chain” that is refreshed regularly.